fsafe/Capstone/README.md

 The above tuple is for one sample.
 When the DataLoader uses the defaulf batch collate function it will maintain the same structure.
 In other words the DataLoader iterator will, during each iteration, return a tuple in which the first element is a list of 'image' structures and the second element is a dictionary.
 This dictionary will have the same keys as 'targets'.
 Therefore targets['boxes'] will return a list where each element in the list is itself a list of bounding boxes.
 Similarly targets['masks'] returns a list where each element in the list is itself a list of masks.
 Howevef the strucure of target which is requiored for the maskrcnn_resnet50_fpn is for 'targets' to be a list (not a dictionary) where each elements of this list is a dictionary with keys 'boxes', 'masks', 'labels'.
 To make this conversion a custom batch collate function is unsed (BatchCollator).

 ## Model:
 The model employed to detect lesions when given an image of a CT scan is a Mask R-CNN with a ResNet-50-FPN backbone.
-A Mask R-CNN is used to detect both bounding boxes around objects (Object Detection) as well as mask segmentation (Semantic Segmentation) for each object.
-This means that for each object detected a box surrounding the object is given as well as each pixel of the image is classified as being a background pixel or a pixel belonging to one of the classes of objects that the model is trying to detect.
+A Mask R-CNN is used to detect both bounding boxes around objects (Object Detection) as well as mask segmentation (Semantic Segmentation) for each lesion object.
+This means that for each lesion detected a box surrounding the object is given as well as each pixel of the image is classified as being a background pixel or a lesion pixel.
 These two tasks combined together are called Object Instance Segmentation.

-Here are the main components of the Mask R-CNN which consists of a feature extracter (backbone) followed by a Region Proposal Network and two network heads (box and mask) which run parallel to each other:
+Here are the main components of the Mask R-CNN which consists of a feature extracter (backbone) followed by a Region Proposal Network and two network heads (box and mask) that run parallel to each other:

 Backbone: